Skip to main content

 from_secret: secret_token

-Secrets are not exposed to pull requests by default.
-You can override this behavior by creating the secret and enabling the pull_request event type, either in UI or by CLI, see below.
+By default, secrets are not exposed to pull requests.
+However, you can change this behavior by creating the secret and enabling the pull_request event type.
+This can be configured either via the UI or via the CLI.

 plugins filter

-Create the secret using default settings.
-The secret will be available to all images in your pipeline, and will be available to all push, tag, and deployment events (not pull request events).
+Create the secret with the default settings.
+The secret is available for all images in your pipeline and for all push, tag and deployment events (not for pull_request events).

 woodpecker-cli secret add \